 Then, based on how they engage with your emails, send them further promotional emails to get acquainted with your products.

-For those who have abandoned their cards, you can send abandoned cart emails, and for those who do not engage at all, you need to reignite their interest level.
+For those who have abandoned their cards, you can send abandoned cart emails, for those who just bought from you, you can send a post-purchase email, and for those who do not engage at all, you need to reignite their interest level.

 Send Only Relevant Emails

 Use email automation to send emails to only those who are relevant.
 For this, you need to segregate your audience and use the right information.